-- Now, begin ripping with the serrated edge--lightly but increasing pressure.
-When the blade can fit all the way into the crack (at least 1/4"), then you know that this side is free.
+- Rip with the serrated edge—lightly but with increasing pressure.
+When the blade can fit all the way into the crack (at least 1/2-inch), that side of the window is free.

-- Repeat for the other 3 sides of the window.
+- Repeat for the other three sides of the window.

 Even if you were careful, inevitably some paint will peel off from the window trim or the window sill.
 For the best look, paint the entire window trim rather than spot-painting it.

 If the window latch is encrusted with paint, unscrew and remove the latch rather than trying to scrape off the paint.